uqlibrary/fez-frontend/README.md

 - `yarn start` - The website is now running on `http://localhost:3000/` on dev api (requires additional setup of uqlibrary/api project)
 - `yarn start:mock` - The website is now running on `http://localhost:3000/` on mock data
 - for Hot Reloading to work in IntelliJ products, turn "safe write" off in the settings
-- `yarn start:build` will run production build version on `http://dev-espace.library.uq.edu.au:9000/` (add `dev-espace.library.uq.edu.au` to your /etc/hosts)
+- `yarn start:build` will run production build version on `http://dev-espace.library.uq.edu.au:9000/` and `http://localhost:9000` (add `dev-espace.library.uq.edu.au` to your /etc/hosts)
+- `yarn start:build:e2e` will run production build version on `http://localhost:9000` with mock data

 Mock data is provided for all pages and actions under `src/mock/`.